autonity/docs.autonity.org/content/docs/delegators/bond-stake/_index.md

 ```

 {{< alert title="Note" >}}
 Bonding requests are not processed until the end of the current epoch.
-The newton to be bonded will be deducted from your balance, but your [liquid newton balance](/delegators/transfer-lntn) will not be affected until the epoch end.
+The Newton to be bonded will be deducted from your balance, but your [liquid newton balance](/delegators/transfer-lntn) will not be affected until the epoch end.

-(Pending and historical bonding requests can be queried using the [getBondingReq](/reference/api/) api call or the `aut protocol get-bonding-req` command)
+(Pending and historical bonding requests can be discovered by listening for `NewBondingRequest` events emitted by the [bond()](/reference/api/aut/#bond) function.)
 {{< /alert >}}

 ## Unbond Newton from validator